 Good question writers avoid red herrings.
 Questions typically aim for brevity and include only those lab results or pieces of history and psychosocial information that relate to the answer.
 New symptoms, recent diagnoses, and the timing of symptom progression should all be taken into account.
 If family history is mentioned, pay attention to it.
 Look carefully at all photographs, radiographs, CT scans, and electrocardiograms — each is included for a reason.

-Take Two Cognitive Steps to Reach the Right Answer
+Internal Medicine Board Questions: Two Cognitive Steps to Reach the Right Answer

 For the purposes of the test, you are not expected to know the complete range of steps and options progressing into the patient’s future, but the exam will challenge you to infer the best next step in the context of the given scenario.
 As you prepare for boards, training your mind to make this second cognitive step will help you focus on what the question is asking.

-There is no single approach to test taking that will guarantee a successful outcome, but the strategies we’ve outlined here — reading the question elements carefully in a certain sequence, being aware of mental shortcuts, and being prepared to make more than one cognitive step — will all help improve your likelihood of success.
+There is no single approach to test taking that will guarantee a successful outcome, but the strategies we’ve outlined here — reading the question elements carefully in a certain sequence, being aware of mental shortcuts, and being prepared to make more than one cognitive step — will all improve your likelihood of success.